Please click the link below to access our School performance:

 How do we use our assessment information in school?

-Every half term members of our senior leadership team meet with class teachers to discuss the assessment information during a pupil progress meeting.
-This ensures that every child’s progress is discussed so we can address success, concerns and discuss our next steps.
+Every term members of our senior leadership team meet with class teachers to discuss the assessment information during a pupil progress meeting.
+This ensures that every individual child’s progress is discussed so we can celebrate successes, address concerns and discuss our next steps.

 How do we share assessment information with parents?

-At Welford we believe it is important to share our assessment information with parents.
+At Welford we believe it is important to share assessment information with parents.

 - Termly parent consultation meetings